 Regulations currently in force require the Company to rotate audit firms after a period of ten years, which may be extended where audit tenders are carried out or where more than one audit firm is appointed to carry out the audit.
-The Committee last carried out an audit tender process in 2019 which led to the appointment of BDO LLP ("BDO") for the statutory audit for the financial year ended 31 July 2021.
+The Committee last carried out an audit tender process in 2019 which led to the appointment of BDO LLP ("BDO") for the statutory audit for the financial year ended 31 July 2020 and the audits since that date.

-The auditor is required to rotate partners every five years.
-This is the second year that the current audit partner has been in place.
+The Auditor is required to rotate partners every five years.
+This is the third year that the current audit partner has been in place.